 6 A Portrait Like No OtherMention de source

 ©Collection Assemblée nationale.
 Christian Chevalier

 The Speakers’ Gallery on the ground floor of the Parliament Building displays portraits of all former Speakers of the National Assembly since 1867.
 They each selected the artist who created their portrait.
 Famous Québec painter Jean Paul Lemieux was commissioned to do the portrait of Clément Richard, Speaker of the National Assembly from 1976 to 1980.

-The National Assembly is getting a makeover, and expansion work is well under way.
-As of spring 2019, visitors will enter the building via a new, more secure, and more accessible underground reception pavilion.
+Since spring 2019, visitors enter the building via a new, more secure, and more accessible underground reception pavilion.
 What’s more, there’s a new monument on the grounds marking the 225th anniversary of Québec’s parliamentary institutions and the first election of 1792.
 Entitled Member of Parliament Arriving in Québec, the monument draws inspiration from the bronze by Québec artist Alfred Laliberté.

 The National Assembly offers guided tours by experienced guides.
 They are free and given in English and French upon reservation.
 Visitors learn about the history and workings of the National Assembly, discover the architecture of the Parliament Building and the works of art it houses, and hear several fascinating historical anecdotes.

 What exactly is a content partner?